gaborbernat/bernat-tech/content/posts/pep-517-518/index.md

 ]
 ```

-Furthermore, this also allows for whoever does the packaging to be explicit about what minimum versions they require for
+This also allows whoever does the packaging to be explicit about what minimum versions they require for the packaging,
-the packaging and these can be quickly provisioned via pip transparently on the user machines.
+and these can be provisioned via pip on the user machines.

 The same mechanism can also be used when generating the source distribution or the wheel on the developers' machine.
-When one invokes the `pip wheel . --no-deps` command that will automatically create in the background an isolated python
+Running `pip wheel . --no-deps` creates in the background an isolated python that satisfies the build systems
-that satisfies the build systems dependencies, and then call inside that environment the `python setup.py bdist_wheel`
+dependencies, and then calls inside that environment the `python setup.py bdist_wheel` or `python setup.py sdist`
-or `python setup.py sdist` command.
+command.

 {{< figure src="jump_pug.webp" alt="Jumping pug" >}}